thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     The following features are planned for an upcoming release:

     * Set the author on import
-    * Export and import SQL views (probably won't work, but hasn't been tested)
+    * Export and import SQL views
     * Import connections and tables

 !!! info "Helpful Links"